by Autistics for Autistics Ontario

 What are the positive alternatives to the negative ABA cycle we’ve been experiencing in our province?
 Here is a brief look.

-Accessible Design.
+Inclusive Design.
 As with other conditions or disability, accommodations should be central to any home, workplace, school or public space.
-The concept of accessible or universal design is that accessibility is “a fundamental condition of good design.
+The concept of inclusive or universal design is that accessibility is “a fundamental condition of design”.
+It is good for everybody.

 Unfortunately, according to the Ontario Human Rights Commission’s recent report, special education in Ontario essentially hasn’t changed in more than 30 years.
 Currently in Ontario, accessibility is left to the discretion of individual teachers, employers or others.
 The Province should consult with autistics and teachers and undertake an Accessible Design study for making classrooms across the province accessible and friendly for autistic learners.

-At present, autistics are not consulted by the Ontario Government when developing the programs that impact us.
-Autistic youth and adults should be consulted when policy is made.
+When Ontario’s autism policy was developed, autistics were not consulted by the Ontario Government.
+Autistic youth and adults should always be consulted when autism policy is made.
 The Province can follow the disability rights approach, where the clients are consulted on the accommodations and services needed.
 This approach can be used to look at best practices across the board.

 Autistics as Experts.
 Currently, the Province’s approach to autism services has been determined by lobbying groups often led by parents.
-This is unfortunate, because most parents are not autistic, they are not experts and they may know very little about what truly works for autistics.
+This is unfortunate, because parents are not experts and they may know very little about what truly works for autistics.
 And as hard as this may be to hear, their goals do not automatically align with the goals of their children.

 Policymakers: learn what your autistic constituents need –from us, not our parents.
 Also, look to other jurisdictions that take a progressive approach to disability and/or autism.
 Our province’s services need to transform into a fair, helpful system and away from the wrong-headed and bloated service model we currently suffer under.